-Friends developed in the 17th century is a unique form of communal decision-making called that we call Meeting for Business.
-This is a spirit-led practice where an individual officer known as a clerk seeks to hear what God is asking the group to do through listening faithfully to expressions by group members as to what they believe God is calling the group to do.
+Friends developed in the 17th century is a unique form of communal decision-making that we call Meeting for Business.
+This is a spirit-led practice where a member known as a clerk seeks to hear what God is asking the group to do through listening faithfully to expressions by group members as to what they believe God is calling the group to do.
 The clerk’s discernment of this “sense of the meeting” is tested.
-If she or he has accurately perceived what is the group intention believes is God’s will, this is “minuted” and the group moves forward.
+If she or he has accurately perceived what the group intention believes is God’s will, this is “minuted” and the group moves forward.

 Patricia Thomas suggested in a brief clerk’s reflection at World Quaker Day in 2022 that our approach to corporate discernment is Our Gift to the World.

 Unfortunately, this method of decision-making is difficult to practice and requires both significant giftedness on the part of the clerk and large doses of humility, patience, discernment skills, and willingness to let go of one’s own personal agendas on the part of all members taking part in the process.
 In practice today, many local Quaker meetings are even less likely to be able to achieve deeply God-guided meetings for business than they are to experience deeply gathered, spirit-led worship.

-The Four Pillars of Meeting for Business is a fine detailed description by Debbie Humphries of NEYM of what it takes for this process to be successful (with a nod to Bill Taber’s classic Pendle Hill pamphlet, Four Doors to Meeting for Worship).
+The Four Pillars of Meeting for Business is a fine detailed description by Debbie Humphries of what it takes for this process to be successful (with a nod to Bill Taber’s classic Pendle Hill pamphlet, Four Doors to Meeting for Worship).
 The article includes excellent queries that all participants in meeting for business can keep in their hearts to help the faith community discover God’s hopes for them together.